jaalso/incident-response-labs/README.md

 🚨Incident-response-labs
-<br>forensic investigation · attack simulation · IR reporting · DFIR · Windows forensics | SCI
+<br>Forensic investigation · attack simulation · IR reporting · DFIR · Windows forensics | SCI

 All labs conducted in isolated VirtualBox environments or on authorised external targets.
 No unauthorised systems were accessed.
 All work complies with Swiss law and ethical hacking standards.